Anton Dworzak: Career

 Prior to his move to Swindon Town, Dworzak played for Procision Football Academy, similarly to team-mates, George Cowmeadow and Callum Winchcombe.
 He made his first-team debut during an EFL Trophy second round tie in November 2021 against Colchester United, replacing Harrison Minturn in the 89th minute as the Robins fell to a 2–1 defeat.

 In November 2022, Dworzak and Town teammate Harvey Fox joined Highworth Town on loan.
 Both made their debuts in the 2-0 win at Biggleswade with Dworzak scoring the second goal.

 Dworzak returned to Swindon in December and made his senior league debut as a second half sub during the 1-0 away win against Barrow.

+In July 2023, Dworzak joined Gloucester City on a two-month loan.

+Dworzak then joined North Leigh on loan.

+In February 2024, Dworzak signed a third loan deal for the season at Hemel Hempstead Town.
+He made his debut two days later in a 2-0 loss to Havant & Waterlooville.

+On 19 August 2024, Dworzak signed for Swindon Supermarine on an initial one-month loan.
+He scored his first goal for two years against Hungerford Town in a 2-0 win.

+On 9 May 2025, Swindon announced the player would be leaving in June when his contract expired.